-Decision Making and Reinforcement Learning in Complex Environments
+Decision Making and Control

 Many outdoor enviroments are unstructured and spatiotemporal which can cause uncertain behavivors of robots.
 For example, the motion of aquatic vehicles in the water or aerial vehicles in the air can be highly uncertain/stochastic.
 The decision making (or planning under uncertainty) allows a robot to effectively reject action stochasticity caused by external disturbances.

-Time-Varying Markov Decision Processes:
+Variants of Markov Decision Processes:

 We developed a framework called time-varying Markov Decision Process (TVMDP).
 The new framework does not need to increase state space or discretize time.
 Specifically, the TVMDP is built upon an upgraded transition model that varies both spatially and temporally, with an underlying computing mechanism that can be imagined as value iterations combining both spatial "expansion" and temporal "evolution".
 Such a framework is able to integrate a future horizon of environmental dynamics and produce highly accurate action policies under the spatio-temporal disturbances that are caused by, e.g, tidal and/or air turbulence.